Unboxing LLMs > loading...

 Mode-2: Deliberative

-6.2 Inference-Time Optimization
+6.2 Inference-Time Optimization Flow

-6.3 JEPA’s Position in the AI Landscape
+6.3 JEPA’s Place in the AI Menagerie

 7. Implementation Example: JEPA in PyTorch